Zheludevaat/FFK-Book/README.md

 - `config/` contains the outline, style guide, and OpenAI settings.
 - `drafts/` and `reviews/` hold generated sections and review diffs.
+- `drafts/summaries/` contains short recaps used for continuity.
 - `data/` caches research JSON and text embeddings.
 - `assets/` stores an image plan for later illustration work.